 When the guests are assembled the maid steps to the door of the living room, and catching the attention of the hostess, say, “Madame, dinner is served.”
 The host, with the lady guest of honor, precedes the other guests to the dining room the hostess and the most important gentleman come last.

+Some hostesses prefer the Russian style of service in which all foods are served from the pantry; the roast is carved there, and no foods are placed on the table until guests are seated, with the exception of nuts and candy.
 A less formal style of service, however, is correct.
 Soup, for instance, may be served from the pantry, but if the hostess has a rare old tureen, she may prefer to serve it herself at the table, ladling it into flat soup plates and used at dinner.

 At the end of the course, the maid removes the soup plates, places the roast in front of the host, the hot plates at his right, and takes her place at his left so she will be in position to pass the plates when he has served the meat.
 Traditionally, the hostess is served first, but a newer form is to accord this favor to the lady guest of honor.
 The service thereafter continues around the table.
 After the meat course the maid passes vegetables, taking care that the handles of the serving spoon and fork pint toward the guest.
 She has a folded napkin between her hand and the hot dish, and holds the dish at a height convenient for guests to help themselves.